Stanpit: Formation and development

 The marsh is geologically relatively new, the oldest parts date back about 10,000 years.
 Ever since the formation of the harbour, when the lower valleys of the rivers Avon and Stour were flooded by a post-glacial rise in sea level; the two rivers have been depositing their sediment in the shallow waters.
 During periods of low tide, channels and creeks began to appear and the isolated banks of silt became colonised by plants such as Glassworts, Sea Purslane and Seablite all of which have a high tolerance to salt water.
 These plants caused the flow of water to decrease further and thus more sediment was deposited.
 Eventually the mud banks grew above the high tide level and other vegetation was able to develop.

 The marsh is continuing to change and evolve.
 Separated from the older Stanpit Marsh by the Mother Siller's Channel is the more recent Grimbury marsh and to the south-east, the even more recent addition of Blackberry Island.
 Parts of the marsh have been drained and now provide grazing land for ponies.

-The Marsh has a history of human activity dating back to 5000 BCE.
-Excavations in 1969 on the eastern bank of Mother Siller's Channel revealed finds left by Mesolithic nomadic people (3000 BCE).
+The Marsh has a history of human activity dating back to 5000 BC.
+Excavations in 1969 on the eastern bank of Mother Siller's Channel revealed finds left by Mesolithic nomadic people (3000 BC).
 As well as flint fragments, traces of Purbeck Limestone and Portland stone were discovered showing evidence of human movements across Dorset.
 There have been considerable rises in the sea level over during the marshes existence.
 Finds up to the early Bronze Age were also made during these excavations.
 After the Iron Age material evidence of human activities is rare.

 The area was designated as a Local Nature Reserve in 1964 and a Site of Special Scientific Interest in 1986.